deffi/open-links-in-same-tab/README.md

 # open-links-in-same-tab
-A userscript that changes links not to open in a new tab
+A userscript that changes links not to open in a new tab.

 ## Purpose